kelvinzheng3317/435_Project_2024/Report.md

 ![Sample Plot](graphs/Merge_variance_main_16777216.png)
 ![Sample Plot](graphs/Merge_variance_main_268435456.png)

-For merge sort, you can see that the array size of 65536, it starts with an upward trend and decreases after peaking around 256 processors.
-In addition, given the max array size of 268435456, we can see its a continuous upward trend as you increase the number of processors. based on these results, we can conclude the parallelized algorithm doesn't actually affect the performance as much when dealing with lower array sizes.
-It's because as you increase the number of processors as well as the array size, the master process has to do more work to merge them together at the end.
+For merge sort, you can see that the array size of 65536, it starts with an upward trend and decreases after peaking around 64 processors.
+In addition, given the max array size of 268435456, we can see a decrease in processing times as you increase the number of processors.
+From this, we can conclude that parallelizing merge sort is best suited to handle large data sets instead of small ones like 65536.
+The main indicator that small input data sizes aren't best suited for parallelizing is the randomness of times from the 65536, compared to 2^28 graph, there is a consistent trend with a decrease expotential function.
 ![Sample Plot](graphs/Merge_max_main_65536.png)
 ![Sample Plot](graphs/Merge_min_main_65536.png)
 ![Sample Plot](graphs/Merge_avg_main_65536.png)